sean-gilmore/seangilmore/content/webdev/rails-getting-started-with-ajax-forms.md

 The code inside of this action is what will be called once the form is submitted.

-You should have all form validation and logic here.
+All validation and form logic should be contained thin this action.

 Variables that you wish to access later should be set here, using the `@variable_name` syntax.